-Micro (Individual and Family) and Macro (Community, with Action Group) Social Work Practice six phases of the planned change process;
+Micro (Individual and Family) and Macro (Community, with Action Group) Social Work Practice demonstrate skills in creating and deepening working alliances with communities. groups and individuals;

 The purpose of this module is to develop intermediate competence in working directly with individuals and groups.
 In addition, students will develop a conscious ability to enter a community, and dialogue with, dream about and co-create life-giving opportunities with community members.